 Shareholders who wish to attend the general meeting must

-i. be included in its own name in the share register maintained by Euroclear Sweden AB, as of Tuesday 16 June 2020, and
+- be included in the share register maintained by Euroclear Sweden AB as of the 18 May 2021, and

 Proposal for agenda